Exploring BDSM Submission: Safe BDSM Practices For Submissive Roles

 Sadism and masochism are the practice of giving and receiving pain.
 The dom is typically the person who derives pleasure from inflicting pain on others (the sadist), while the sub will usually enjoy being the person who receives the pain willingly (the masochist).
 While this is not always true, it is the most common relationship dynamic.
 In some relationships, sadism and masochism may be completely absent.
 You do not have to incorporate all these elements to engage in BDSM activity.
 Pain and pleasure do not define your experience.

-BDSM Tips: How to be a sub and practice BDSM safely
+Submission BDSM tips: How to be a sub and practice BDSM safely

 Understanding how to practice BDSM safely will determine how the course of your first encounter goes and whether you feel safe practicing it in the future.
 Let’s delve into some of the critical things you should know as a sub to help you get the most out of sessions with your partner.